PriyeshDubey1727/PriyeshDubey1727/README.md

 `HTML` `CSS` `JavaScript` `OCR`

-Extracts text from medical prescriptions and medicine labels via OCR, with an interactive upload interface that renders extracted information in a clean, readable format — cutting down manual data entry and improving accessibility of medical information.
+- Developed a web-based healthcare application that extracts text from medical prescriptions and medicine labels using OCR technology.
+- Built an interactive interface for uploading prescription images and displaying extracted information in a readable format.
+- Implemented OCR-based text recognition to reduce manual data entry and improve accessibility of medical information.

 *Recognized at ProTech*

 </td>
 <td width="50%" valign="top">

-### Quantum Fraud Detection
+### Quantum Variational Classifier for Transaction Fraud Detection
 **Variational Quantum Classifier for Transaction Fraud**

 `Python` `PennyLane` `Scikit-learn` `XGBoost`

+- Developed a hybrid Quantum-Classical Machine Learning model using a Variational Quantum Classifier (VQC) for financial transaction fraud detection.
+- Implemented quantum feature encoding and trainable quantum circuits using PennyLane and the PennyLane-Lightning simulator.
+- Performed data preprocessing, feature scaling, and class balancing on transaction datasets to improve classification performance.
-Hybrid quantum-classical model using a trainable Variational Quantum Classifier (PennyLane), benchmarked against Logistic Regression, Random Forest, and XGBoost across Accuracy, Precision, Recall, F1-score, and ROC-AUC.
+- Benchmarked the quantum model against Logistic Regression, Random Forest, and XGBoost using Accuracy, Precision, Recall, F1-score, and ROC-AUC metrics.

 </td>
 </tr>